chbrown/rfc6902/README.md

 If you've ever implemented Levenshtein's algorithm, or played tricks with `git stash` to get a reasonable sequence of commits, you'll realize that computing diffs is rarely deterministic.
-(This explains why 2 out of the 103 tests are currently failing.)

 Applying `json-patch` documents is way easier than generating them, which might explain why there are more than five patch-applying RFC6902 implementations in NPM,